aiven/aiven-docs/docs/products/opensearch/concepts/indices.md

 Aiven for OpenSearch processes these patterns in sequence:

-1. It first retains the 8 newest log indices according to the `logs.*` pattern.
+1. Retains the 8 newest log indices according to the `logs.*` pattern.
-1. Next, it applies the `*` pattern, which affects all indices.
-Since the test indices are the newest, they are retained, and the log indices are deleted.
+1. Applies the `*` pattern, which affects all indices.
+The test indices, being the newest, are retained, and the log indices are deleted.

 :::note
 Be careful when using the `*` pattern, as it might delete indices intend to keep.